A Cartography of Open Collaboration in Open Source AI: Mapping Practices, Motivations, and Governance in 14 Open Large

 \subsubsection{AI companies}

 \begin{itemize} \item \textbf{Invest in ecosystems rather than competing alone.} Particularly for companies outside major AI hubs, collaborative ecosystem development can collectively compete with industry giants.
-Pool resources for shared infrastructure, datasets, and standards while specializing in unique applications or regional needs.
+Pool resources for shared infrastructure, datasets, and standards while specialising in unique applications or regional needs.

-\item \textbf{Explore hybrid governance frameworks.} Learn from the grassroots project governance models, represented by EleutherAI, among others, which combines centralized control of critical production infrastructure by a core team while enabling community engagement and the infusion of new ideas in a bottom-up way.
+\item \textbf{Explore hybrid governance frameworks.} Learn from the grassroots project governance models, represented by EleutherAI, among others, which combine centralised control of critical production infrastructure by a core team while enabling community engagement and the infusion of new ideas in a bottom-up way.

 \item \textbf{Invest and collaborate on data provenance and licensing clarity.} While legal frameworks around training data usage may vary by jurisdiction (e.g., fair use or not), investing in clear data provenance can address practical and legal challenges faced by open LLM developers.